Our Commercial Litigation solicitors comment on this ever changing and important area of litigation law.

 A STRINGENT APPROACH

 The court interpreted the test in Mitchell v Newsgroup Newspapers EWCA Civ 1537 and took a ‘no nonsense’ approach towards applications for relief from sanctions.
 In circumstances where the breach was ‘trivial’, the party seeking relief was usually granted relief provided that an application was made promptly.
 On the other hand, if the breach could not be characterised as ‘trivial’, then the burden is on the defaulting party to persuade the court to grant relief.
 Essentially, this case made it clear that if there was a very good reason for the breach or failure to comply, then relief will usually be granted.
-This subsequently led to an increase in satellite litigation.
+This sled to an increase in satellite litigation.

 A MORE FLEXIBLE APPROACH